-The latest and best
+The Latest and Best

 Tested and Reviewed by Fred-in-the-shed

-This page is for my UK readers
+This page is for UK based gardeners

 (Click here for Mowers available in the USA)

-Me testing the Gtech Falcon, Flymo Mighti-Mo and Bosch Rotak 37Li
+Here I am testing the Gtech Falcon, Flymo Mighti-Mo and Bosch Rotak 37Li

 Battery Powered mowers have been around for decades.
 They were originally designed for small lawns, or those far away from mains power.